keystonejs/keystone/packages/auth-password/README.md

 [authentication guidelines](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Authentication_Responses)
 which state:

-> An application should respond with a generic error message regardless of whether the user ID or password was incorrect.
+> **Note:** An application should respond with a generic error message regardless of whether the user ID or password was incorrect.
 > It should also give no indication to the status of an existing account.

 Efforts are also taken to protect against timing attacks.